civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 9

-  **(1)** There is established by the joint operation of this Act and the Provincial Act a board to be known as the Canada–Newfoundland **and Labrador** Offshore **Energy Regulator**.
+  **(1)** There is established by the joint operation of this Act and the Provincial Act a board to be known as the Canada–Newfoundland and Labrador Offshore Energy Regulator.

-  **(1.2)** A reference in any contract, document, instrument, proclamation, by-law or order in council to the Canada-Newfoundland Offshore Petroleum Board **or the** Canada–Newfoundland and Labrador Offshore Petroleum Board is, unless the context otherwise requires, to be read as a reference to the **Canada–Newfoundland and Labrador Offshore Energy Regulator**.
+  **(1.2)** A reference in any contract, document, instrument, proclamation, by-law or order in council to the Canada-Newfoundland Offshore Petroleum Board or the Canada–Newfoundland and Labrador Offshore Petroleum Board is, unless the context otherwise requires, to be read as a reference to the Canada–Newfoundland and Labrador Offshore Energy Regulator.

-> **Explanatory Note**:
-> Existing text of subsections 9(1) to (1.2):
-> *Existing Text*:
-> > There is established by the joint operation of this Act and the Provincial Act a board to be known as the Canada-Newfoundland Offshore Petroleum Board.
-> > The name of the Canada-Newfoundland Offshore Petroleum Board is changed to Canada–Newfoundland and Labrador Offshore Petroleum Board and the Canada–Newfoundland and Labrador Offshore Petroleum Board is deemed to have been established under subsection (1).
-> > A reference in any contract, document, instrument, proclamation, by-law or order in council to the Canada-Newfoundland Offshore Petroleum Board is, unless the context otherwise requires, to be read as a reference to the Canada–Newfoundland and Labrador Offshore Petroleum Board.

 ### Section 11